 Hepatitis A Virus

-The new testing sequence requires an initial screen with an FDA-approved HCV antibody test which, if reactive, is followed by an HCV Nucleic Acid Test (NAT) to detect the viral RNA present in a person with a current infection.
+recommended testing sequence for HCV requires an initial screen with an FDA-approved HCV antibody test which, if reactive, is followed by an HCV Nucleic Acid Test (NAT) to detect the viral RNA present in a person with a current infection.
+The APHL HIV and Viral Hepatitis Subcommittee has developed some companion documents to assist public health laboratories and their submitters understand the testing algorithm and how to interpret the results.

 Expanded Access to HCV NAT